-Join us on Thursday, October 27, 2016 for Principal for Almost a Day!
+Thank you for joining us on Thursday, October 12, 2017 for Principal for Almost a Day presented by Comcast!

-To see some of the 2015 guest principals in action, see our Facebook album (or our Flickr album).
+To see some of last year’s guest principals in action, see our Facebook album.

 For more reasons to get involved, read about Victoria Lara’s story of impact at Roosevelt High School and about Kaiser Permanente’s experiences at Lincoln Park Elementary School.